Create a product

 Advanced options when creating a product

-In addition to the basic information, you can configure different advanced options for your product, some of them by activating the Inventory gem in the Holded Store:
+In addition to the basic information, you can configure different advanced options for your product, some of them available by activating the Inventory gem in the Holded Store:

 1. Sales